©

 The peaks of Bavella

-Preferably leave early in the morning and on a clear day and take the road to Sainte Lucie de Tallano and Lévie from the A Madunina junction.
-You will then cross Zonza (its racecourse is the highest in Europe with harnessed trotting races in season) to then arrive at the Bavella site.
+It’s best to set off early in the morning on a clear day and take the road to Sainte Lucie de Tallano and Lévie from the A Madunina junction.
+You will then pass through Zonza (its racecourse is the highest in Europe, with harnessed trotting races in season) before arriving at the Bavella site.

-At the rest area you will admire the Aiguilles de Bavella in the distance.
+At the rest area, you can admire the Aiguilles de Bavella in the distance.
 Freshness guaranteed.
 Descend to Solenzara for a swim in the river.

 • Alta Rocca Tourist Office

-For more information contact the Lévie Tourist Office:
+For more information, please contact the Lévie Tourist Office:

 Telephone: 04 95 78 49 87